 We work at the nexus of research, policy and practice and strive to stimulate ideas, subjecting them to in-depth analysis, generating evidence, mobilizing action and building capacity.

 Professor Finn Tarp (former Director of UNU-WIDER) coordinates DERG in close collaboration with Professor John Rand, who is member of the UCPH Global Development Network.
 The UCPH-DERG team in Copenhagen includes staff at all academic levels from research assistants to professors, and we pursue a wide range of thematic and country focused research projects and activities at micro, sector and macro level.

-Founded in 1996, DERG has received core and project funding from a wide range of sources including for example research foundations (Danish Council for Independent Research, the research window of the Danish Ministry of Foreign Affairs), international organizations (AERC, IFPRI, UNU-WIDER, World Bank), national governments and donors (Denmark, Finland, Mozambique, Norway, South Africa, Sweden, Switzerland, Tanzania, Vietnam) and consultancy companies (COWI, Oxford Policy Management).
+Founded in 1996, DERG has received core and project funding from a wide range of sources including for example research foundations (Independent Research Fund Denmark), DANIDA, international organizations (AERC, IFPRI, UNU-WIDER, World Bank), national governments and donors (Denmark, Finland, Mozambique, Norway, South Africa, Sweden, Switzerland, Tanzania, Vietnam) and consultancy companies (COWI, Oxford Policy Management).